CSCfi/fairdata-metax/docs/source/general.rst

 Detailed documentation per API currently in swagger:

 * `Swagger <https://raw.githubusercontent.com/CSCfi/metax-api/master/swagger/swagger.yaml>`_ file in Github: this is the file to use when finding out what a specific API consumes or returns
-* Direct link to editor/viewer http://editor.swagger.io/?url=https://raw.githubusercontent.com/CSCfi/metax-api/master/swagger/swagger.yaml
+* Direct link to editor/viewer http://editor.swagger.io/?url=https://raw.githubusercontent.com/CSCfi/metax-api/master/swagger/swagger.yaml Note!
+The document is currently missing some schema definitions for a rare XML-endpoint.
+Otherwise the schema should work fine.
+Just click "hide" to hide the validation errors at the top of the page.
 * JSON schema files for objects consumed and returned by the API's can be found in the following links: (the swagger doc also displays the models in these files in a related API's 'model' description)

     * `CatalogRecord <https://raw.githubusercontent.com/CSCfi/metax-api/master/src/metax_api/api/rest/base/schemas/ida_dataset_schema.json>`_ (schema used by IDA catalog)